bbauska/front-end-web-ui/README.md

 ### **Cleaning up a Distribution Folder**

--   Install the *rimraf* npm module by typing the following at the prompt:
+-   Install the <i>rimraf</i> npm module by typing the following at the prompt:

 **npm install --save-dev rimraf@2.6.2**